 Specific Risk: Specific risk, also known as nonsystematic risk is unique risk that is local or limited to a particular asset or industry that does not necessarily affect assets outside of that asset class.
 An example is news that affects a specific stock such as a sudden strike by employees.
-Diversification is a key way to help protect yourself from nonsystematic risk.
-Matson Money clients are invested in securities with broad diversification in an attempt to eliminate nonsystematic risk, however, clients may still be subject to specific risk inside individual asset classes (micro-cap, emerging markets, etc.)
+Diversification is the only way to protect yourself from unsystematic risk.
+Matson Money clients are invested in securities with broad diversification in an attempt to eliminate company-specific risk, however, clients may still be subject to specific risk inside individual asset classes (micro cap, emerging markets, etc.)